lauasau/lauasau/README.md

 Welcome to my Github!
 I'm Laura 🤓 🩷

-B.S Mathematics & Programming \
+- B.S Mathematics & Programming \
-M.S Criminal Justice Data Analytics
+- M.S Criminal Justice Data Analytics

 ##  About Me
 I am currently working as a WITSEC Crime Analyst in the Domestic Violence Unit at the Milwaukee County District Attorney's Office.
-I love to work with data and create striking dashboards that impress my audiences!

 * Transforming raw crime data into something investigators, prosecutors, and policymakers can actually act on.
 * Developing striking dashboards with Power BI, Tableau & R
 * Data analysis and reporting using Excel & Google Sheets
 * Conducting spatial/temporal analyses using ArcGIS

 Fun fact about me, aside from math and coding, I love art!
 Going into undergrad, I wanted to major in art, but soon realized my passion for math.
-I ultimately made the decision to pursue mathematics, but was torn that I had to part from the arts.
-Going into my masters, I realized that I loved creating dashboards because even though it is was about storytelling the data, it was also about aesthetics and designing - art!
+I ultimately made the decision to pursue mathematics, but was torn that I had to part from the arts.\Going into my masters, I realized that I loved creating dashboards because even though it is was about storytelling the data, it was also about aesthetics and designing - art!

 As I create dashboards, not only do I want to convey the data effectively, but also in a visually striking manner that stakeholders will appreciate and admire.